Tiger's Eye at a Glance

 Core Meaning

-Tiger's Eye is a master of personal power, willpower, and self-confidence.
-It helps the wearer recognize and access their inner strength, overcome self-doubt, and take decisive action aligned with their highest good.
-Tiger's Eye promotes clarity of intention, helping one see what needs to be done and providing the courage to do it.
-Its grounding energy ensures that confidence does not become arrogance, but rather a calm, centered knowing of one's own capabilities.
+The Stone of Courage and Personal Power — Tiger's Eye is about personal power, willpower, and self-confidence.
+It helps you recognize your inner strength, push through self-doubt, and take decisive action.
+It promotes clarity of intention — seeing what needs to be done and having the courage to do it.
+The grounding energy keeps confidence from becoming arrogance.
+It's more like a calm, centered knowing of your own capabilities.

 Historical & Cultural Significance

-Tiger's Eye has been valued across civilizations for its mesmerizing chatoyancy and powerful protective properties.
+Tiger's Eye has been valued across civilizations for its chatoyancy and protective properties.
 Ancient Roman soldiers wore engraved Tiger's Eye into battle, believing it granted courage and the ability to see through deception.
-In ancient Egypt, Tiger's Eye was associated with the sun god Ra and was used in protective amulets and sacred jewelry.
+In ancient Egypt, it was associated with the sun god Ra and used in protective amulets and sacred jewelry.
 The stone was relatively rare in the ancient world, with most material coming from South Africa.
-Chinese civilization valued Tiger's Eye as a stone of prosperity and used it in carved objects and ceremonial pieces.
-During the Victorian era, Tiger's Eye became popular in men's jewelry and walking stick handles as a symbol of strength and nobility.
+The Chinese valued it as a stone of prosperity and used it in carved objects and ceremonial pieces.
+During the Victorian era, it became popular in men's jewelry and walking stick handles as a symbol of strength and nobility.

 Symbolism